parsahemmasi/avr_tutorial/README.md

 # avr_tutorial
 AVR Tutorial Files

-This repository is made for SBU avr tutorial students.
+This repository is made for SBU AVR tutorial students.